• case studies

 You don’t have to decode it.

 On Dexter: New Blood, we leaned into this intentionally.
 The goal wasn’t to reinvent the character, it was to re-establish him instantly for a modern audience.
-The work prioritized clarity of identity and tone at a glance, which is part of why it translated across placements, from thumbnails to large-scale executions.
+The key art prioritized clarity of identity and tone at a glance, which is part of why it translated across placements, from thumbnails to large-scale executions.

 Where things fall apart is when that approach gets flattened into a formula.
 A face alone isn’t enough.
 Without tension, lighting, or a clear emotional signal, it becomes generic.

-The Reality No One Talks About
+The Reality

 There’s also a practical layer that shapes a lot of key art decisions: talent.

-On most large campaigns, there’s an expectation—sometimes explicit, sometimes unspoken—that talent is featured prominently.
-Not just for recognition, but because it increases the likelihood they’ll share the asset across their own channels.
+On most large campaigns, there’s an expectation (sometimes explicit, sometimes unspoken) that talent is featured prominently.
+Not just for recognition, but because it increases the likelihood they’ll share the asset across their own channels, which is a real business driver.

 But it also introduces complexity.
 The more stakeholders you’re trying to satisfy—network, talent, publicity, social—the more the composition can start to stretch.
 You end up balancing visibility, hierarchy, and brand all at once.